-The Infimatic® Variable Feed Gearbox and the disc brake feed mechanism assemblies are filled with a special lubricant and need no further internal lubrication.
+The drum feed gearbox and the disc brake feed mechanism assemblies are filled with a special lubricant and need no further internal lubrication.

-Lubricate the cross feed once each month with an automotive chassis grease.
-Pump the grease into the fitting until clean grease comes out the relief slot at the base of the fitting.
+Lubricate the cross feed once each month with automotive chassis grease.
+Pump the grease into the fitting until clean grease comes out the relief slot at the base of the fitting as shown in figure 31.

 Use a hand pump grease gun only.
-A high pressure gun can burst the lathe casting.
+A high-pressure gun can burst the lathe casting.